kushthakker/ocr-backend/README.md

  - Production
  - Local

-Production contains the code which is hosted on EC2 with a frontend.
-You can upload any PDF on that dashboard and select any of the two options and upload the pdf to receive time taken by each page to extract text from that pdf :
+Production contains the code that is hosted on EC2 with a frontend, while the local branch contains the Dockerized code that can be spun up in a container using just a few steps shown in "steps to follow" below.

- - Teserract
- - Google Vision

 # Folder structure